dpengineering/clockNBlock2022/Documentation/setup.md

 ### Robot Arm
 The robot arm has the most moving parts and has the most setup required for it.
 The robot is a delta arm which is controlled by the [DPi_Robot](https://github.com/dpengineering/DPi_Robot) board.

 The first thing that needs to be set up are the constants held in the robot board itself.
 To do this, connect your computer to the raspberry pi and run a program such as the LinearDeltaRobotSetup.py.
 Our constants are all held in that file and on the DPi_Robot board itself through its menus.
 Use the touchscreen on the board to access those.
+Also, go through and test each motor, limit switch, homing method, driver type, and the dip switches on the motor drivers.
+Dip switches set current limits and microstepping.
+Switches **a, b, c, d** should be down

 Next, important points need to be set up on the robot arm.
 These points are the home position, the position where the arm is ready to pick up a block, and the position where the arm is ready to place a block.
 The home is already set as it is just where the robot goes to hit the limit switches.
 And the coordinate system we use is the Robot Coordinates.
 The robot can speak in 2 different coordinate systems: Robot Coordinates and Human Coordinates.